-Further details on the link to performance and forms of variable remuneration are provided in sections 4 and 5 below.
+Further details on the link to performance and forms of variable remuneration are provided in sections 4 and 5.

 The Committee reviews the Group's Remuneration Policy at least annually.
-During the 2013 financial year, the Committee conducted the annual review in December 2012, which mainly focused on simplifying the Policy through structural changes.
-A subsequent review was conducted in May 2013 to incorporate APRA's governance requirements for all regulated subsidiaries of the Group.
+During the 2014 financial year, the Committee conducted the annual review in December 2013, with only minor amendments made to the Policy.
+A subsequent review was conducted in June 2014 to incorporate UK regulatory changes.